linode/docs/docs/guides/applications/cloud-storage/owncloud-external-storage/index.md

 published: 2021-06-15
 modified_by:
   name: Linode
-title: "Configuring ownCloud to use External Storage"
+title: "How to Configure ownCloud to use External Storage"
-h1_title: "How to Configure ownCloud to use External Storage"
+title_meta: "Configuring ownCloud to use External Storage"
-enable_h1: true
 contributor:
   name: Jack Wallen
 ---